libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>neuserver
-&minus; Fax server functionality</b>: induces automatic fax transmission of files, naming of received faxes and logging of all of them in a database <br>
+&minus; neuserver</b>: installs a linux server, if wanted as a copy of an active server in the local network <br>
 (manpage-Hilfe in deutsch verf&uuml;gbar: &rsquo;man
 neuserver&rsquo; oder &rsquo;man -Lde neuserver&rsquo;)</p>